georgefahmy/stonks/README.md

 ## Robin Stonks
 #### My lame attempt to have a python script manage my stock portfolio

-usage:
-This generates a mini report of the most talked about stocks and the configuration used.

 ```
-usage: python wsb_scraper.py [-h] [--type-flag TYPE_FLAG] [--submissions SUBMISSIONS]
+usage: wsb_scraper.py [-h] [--type-flag TYPE_FLAG] [--submissions SUBMISSIONS]
                       [-c COMMENTS] [-p PRINT] [-s SCORE]
                       [-i [IGNORE [IGNORE ...]]] [-d] [--debug]
                       type

-Arguments for which stocks to scrape
+Generate a report for stock mentions and the number of occurrences in
+/r/wallstreetbets.
+Options allow for different types of filters and
+thresholds.

 positional arguments:
   type                  Choose which submissions to search: top for the day,